active-place

 Albert Clock

-rected in 1865 in Gothic style to commemorate Queen Victoria’s consort, Prince Albert, the Albert Memorial Clock was built on reclaimed land from the River Lagan on wooden piles, causing the characteristic list. http://visitbelfast.com/things-to-do/member/albert-clock
+Constructed in 1865 in the striking Gothic style to honor Queen Victoria's husband, Prince Albert, the Albert Memorial Clock stands as a fascinating piece of history on reclaimed land from the River Lagan.
+Interestingly, it was built on wooden piles,

 unLiked